THE BASICS

 For the Mini and Full Sessions, hair and makeup is a flat $240 for one look regardless of your age/gender identity/hair length/etc. For the Ultimate Session, hair and makeup is built into the cost of the shoot.

-We flat rate pricing is the fairest and least complicated way of offering hair and makeup to everyone while valuing the HMUA's time.
+We believe flat-rate pricing is the fairest and least complicated way of offering hair and makeup to everyone while valuing the HMUA's time.

 Even if you're a male-identifying person with a buzz cut and perfect skin, the HMUA still needs to travel to the studio, set up their equipment, apply their expertise to make you look amazing, and then stay to make sure things are going well.